 How is Glycogen Metabolism Used in Weight Loss?

 One of the ways that glycogen metabolism is used in weight loss is by increasing our metabolic rate.
 It does this by providing fuel for your muscles and body to use.
 Another way it is used in weight loss is that it lets us tell our brain we are full.
 When we eat, the stomach sends signals to our brain about what we ate and how much.
-If the stomach signals to the brain that there is enough food available, it doesn’t send signals telling us when to stop eating.
+When the stomach tells the brain there is enough food, it doesn’t signal us to stop eating.

 This means we could overeat if we do not have enough glycogen stored in our muscles.
-The last way glycogen metabolism helps with weight loss is that it provides fuel for anaerobic exercise like high-intensity interval training (HIIT).
+Glycogen metabolism helps with weight loss by providing fuel for high-intensity interval training (HIIT).
 Anaerobic exercise is training where you work at an extremely high intensity for a short period before returning.

 How Does Glycogen Storage Affect the Metabolic Rate?